Lax matrices from antidominantly shifted Yangians and quantum affine algebras: A-type: Trigonometric Lax matrices

 Part (b) follows immediately from part (a). \end{proof}

-\begin{Rem} In the particular case when $\bmu^-=(0^n),\bmu^+=((-1)^n)$, and $\blambda$ is a Young diagram of size $n$ and length $<n$, the Lax matrices $T_D(z)$ of Theorem~\ref{Main Theorem 2q} are closely related to the $\vv$-deformed parabolic Gelfand-Tsetlin formulas (cf.~\cite[Proposition 12.18]{ft1}), thus providing a $\vv$-deformed version of Section~\ref{ssec GT patterns}. \end{Rem}
+\begin{Rem} In the particular case when $\bmu^-=(0^n),\bmu^+=((-1)^n)$, and $\blambda$ is a Young diagram of size $n$ and length $<n$, the Lax matrices $T_D(z)$ of Theorem~\ref{Main Theorem 2q} are closely related to the $\vv$-deformed parabolic Gelfand-Tsetlin formulas (cf.~\cite[Proposition 12.8]{ft1}), thus providing a $\vv$-deformed version of Section~\ref{ssec GT patterns}. \end{Rem}

 We note that the trigonometric Lax matrices of Theorem~\ref{Main Theorem 2q} have the form $z\cdot T^{+} - T^{-}$.
-Here, $T^+$ is an upper triangular and $T^-$ is a lower triangular $z$-independent matrices, with some of their diagonal entries being zero as prescribed by pseudo Young diagrams $\bmu^\pm$.
+Here, $T^+$ is an upper-triangular and $T^-$ is a lower-triangular $z$-independent $n\times n$ matrices, with some of their diagonal entries being zero as prescribed by the pseudo Young diagrams~$\bmu^\pm$.

 We conclude this section by deriving the conditions on a pair of $n\times n$ matrices $T^+,T^-$ (with values in an associative algebra $\mathcal{D}$) which are equivalent to $T(z):=z\cdot T^{+} - T^{-}$ satisfying the trigonometric RTT relation